pyOpenSci/pyopensci.github.io/_pages/home.md

    infrastructure (like this site) which need maintenance and development.
 6. **Spread the word**! pyOpenSci is a community-driven project.
 Tell your friends, recommend that a colleague submit a package, mention us at conferences, spread the word!
-7. Help us build our online presense!
+7. Help us build our online presence!
 We need help spreading the word to the community using social media.
 Help us by talking about pyopensci at a meeting and / or  supporting our social media presence.
 Do you have graphic skills?
 We will also need a logo at some point!

 ### Community meetings